ktelep/NTNX_Image_Distribute/README.md

 5. Creates VMs on every cluster attached to both source and target PCs based off of the image
 6. Creates a snapshot of each VM at the PE level in preparation for Citrix use

-## Assumptions

-1. Network name is the same across all PE clusters
-2. All PE clusters use the same user/pass